quanteda/quanteda.textmodels/cran-comments.md

 ## Purpose

+Re-submission: Adds conditionality to tests involving packages that are only in Suggests.

 To rescue quanteda.textmodels from CRAN archives, after fixing the issues with it that led to its archiving on 25 August 2024.